ellisonpyon/cs1302-latin-squares/README.md

   proper Javadoc syntax.
 We will cover Javadoc comments in much more detail in a later assignment.

-* **In-line Documentation (0 points):** Code blocks should be adequately documented using in-line comments.
-This is especially necessary when a block of code is not immediately understood by a reader (e.g., the grader).
-While this particular item is not technically required, it is still listed here because it is highly encouraged.
+* **In-line Documentation (25 points):** Code blocks should be adequately documented using in-line comments.
+This is especially necessary when a block of code is not immediately understood by a reader (e.g., yourself or the grader).

 ### Extra Credit Requirements